linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.07.2023 (announcement Linkspreed Status)
+- 🔧🌐 We're delivering on our promise!
+We're currently working on a Status Page for Linkspreed, where you can easily check the online status with just one click! 😎📲 Stay tuned for updates!
+Any features you'd like to see on the Status Page?
+Let us know! #Linkspreed #StatusPage

 ### 25.07.2023 (announcement Linkspreed.com)
 - 👀 Have you noticed that we made a slight adjustment to our logo on https://linkspreed.com?
 Check it out now and let us know what you think! 🌟 #LogoUpdate #Rebranding 🎨 Did the new design catch your eye? 🤔